sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

 **WE NO LONGER ACCEPT HARD COPY SUBMISSIONS BY MAIL.**

 **ReOrient Festival of Short Plays**

 Produced once every two-years, ReOrient Festival showcases the diversity of voices and aesthetics from the Middle East and its worldwide diaspora in a curated festival of short plays produced biennially in San Francisco.
-The submission deadline for consideration in **ReOrient Festival 2021** has passed.
+The submission deadline for consideration in **ReOrient Festival 2023** is July 30, 2022.

+**Eligibility:**
+Playwrights of Middle Eastern heritage writing about any topic Playwrights of all backgrounds writing about the Middle East The plays must be in English.

+**Submission Guidelines:**
+Length: 10-30 minutes
+One submission only per playwright
+Deadline: July 30, 2022

+**Areas of Interest include:**
+Comedies
+Plays that experiment with non-realistic forms, non-linear or physically-based storytelling Plays that explore and demonstrate aspects of daily or family life Adaptations of classical texts and or historical figures Exploration of Middle Eastern performance traditions

+**Upload submissions via this form:** <https://forms.gle/TKEbqE1A3FaUuxVd6>

+**For Inquires please email:** submissions@goldenthread.org
+Subject Line: ReOrient 2023

 For any further questions or concerns, email **submissions@goldenthread.org.**